rlwhitcomb/utilities/README.md

 - some kind of functional interface (Runnable or Callable)? or Predicate for custom validation, or additional processing
 - ?? should we just do that for validation?
 Validator interface "boolean isValid(Object input)" ...info/.../validation package, with Validator interface, and custom implementations (such as IntValidator, FloatValidator, etc. CharsetValidator

+### Unit Test ideas
+- Need InitializationTask test: make a long progressive calculation, with an atomic result.
+Wait on the init task to finish, test the result to make sure the task actually finishes.